BrenMorgan/Dommy/README.md

  - Now you are booting original Win10 - now to bypass windows defender

- 1. at login screen click the power button and Hold down SHIFT key and click restart This will start revovery options
+ 1. at login screen click the power button and Hold down SHIFT key and click restart This will start recovery options
  2. Click Troubleshoot then Advanced Options then Start-up Settings
  3. Click restart